anhtr/anhtr/README.md

 ### Hi there 👋
 My name is Anh Tran and I'm currently a data analyst at the American Academy of Dermatology.
 In my free time, I am also a freelance data consultant and open-source R developer.
-I have been working with R since 2017, with focus on bioinformatics, data visualization and package writing.
+I have been working with R since 2017, with focus on bioinformatics, clinica data, visualization/dashboards and package writing.

 - I'm the author of the Bioconductor [HPAanalyze package](https://github.com/trannhatanh89/HPAanalyze), and currently working on a [R Shiny version](https://github.com/anhtr/HPAanalyzeShiny).
 - I'm currently learning how to use Python, SQL, HTML/CSS/JS and advanced R Shiny.